horvathi94/seqmeta/README.md

 ## Backing up and restoring the database

-To perform backup of the database tables you may use the two scripts which can be found in the database container inside `/scripts` directory.
+To perform backup of the database tables you may use the two scripts which can be found in the database container inside the `/scripts` directory.

 The `backup.sh` script performs a `mysqldump` on some of the tables inside the database, the selection of the tables is performed usisng the `--data` option.
 The *sql* files are saved in the `/backups` directory, which can be mounted to your local machine.
 For more details please check the help menu: